The problem with CVs…..

 1 - The one-page CV is a myth

 Whoever invented this idea either had a VERY limited career when they thought of it or they had amazing eyesight and loved reading documents in font size six.
-In short; KNOCK IT OFF! (-yes, I am shouting, it really gets my goat!).
+In short; KNOCK IT OFF! (- yes, I am shouting, it really gets my goat!).
 In reality, unless you’re fresh out of school or university then you are almost certain to have done enough “things” professionally to warrant at least a couple of sheets of A4.
 Referring to my specialist sector of software engineering the complexity of the projects our candidates work on necessitates reasonably detailed description and in 20 years I can’t say I’ve ever heard a hiring manager complain about a CV that even stretches to four or five pages.
 That’s not to say CVs should be padded with pointless info to create length for length’s sake, just don’t be shy of giving a bit of detail.

 2 - ….but what did you actually do???

-This sort of follows from my previous point; we see FAR too many CVs that are brief to the point where I wonder if the author was running out of printer toner!
-An example from yesterday; an applicant for a job described their last 10 years’ work in just two and a half lines the crux of which was roughly “various projects including web software for XX industry” – this will not get them hired ANYWHERE.
+This sort of follows from my previous point; we see FAR too many CVs that are brief to the point where I wonder if the author was running out of printer toner.
+An example from yesterday; an applicant for a job described their last 10 years’ work in just two and a half lines the crux of which was roughly “various projects including web software for XX industry” - this will not get them hired ANYWHERE.
 Employers want to know about the projects, the teams the individual worked in, the technology used, the client/s (if there was one), the industry and so on and so on.
 Without more detail you’re just encouraging the recruiter or hiring manager to reach for the delete key.

 3 - Lay off the damn graphics!

-Yes, UX/UI people….I’m looking at you (although many others are guilty of this crime too)!
-Let’s be really clear about this, a CV should only be a typewritten document explaining your skills, career experience, qualifications and contact details (plus some interests….but we’ll get to that shortly) -a CV is not the place for you to demonstrate your design fu.
+Yes, UX/UI people….I’m looking at you (although many others are guilty of this crime too).
+Let’s be really clear about this, a CV should only be a typewritten document explaining your skills, career experience, qualifications and contact details (plus some interests….but we’ll get to that shortly) - a CV is not the place for you to demonstrate your design fu.
 No one really wants to see (and these are all things I’ve seen within the last month) your finger prints, you in Venn diagram form, you as physically compared to various animals found on a safari, a bar chart where you rate all your skills out of seven…and they are all seven out of seven!
 I get that this is eye catching but it’s also just a bit odd and wastes space where you could be writing about your actual skills and experience.
 Hello again UX/UI peeps, yes…clearly you need to be able to show your skills somewhere but that’s what your portfolio is for, put the link front and centre on your CV (literally, under your name) and hiring managers will always see it and visit it.
 You’ll also be showing you know when, where and how to convey information, which has got to be a skills in and of itself, right?

 4 - Are you a human with a life or do you only exist to work?

 This is something that many other people have commented on but can’t really be overstated, and I accept that it’s perhaps cultural thing but certainly in the UK it’s REALLY important to have some outside work interests listed in your CV.
 You never know, your interviewer might also be an amateur beekeeper, a follower of Notts County (You Pies!!!) or a fan of film noir.
-Interests can help you secure an interview (one of my team secured their interview at Novate IT by showing their love of Lord of the Rings!) and can also provide a great conversation starter to ease you into the interview helping you build the rapport that is crucial in any job interview.
+Interests can help you get an interview (one of my team secured their interview at Novate IT by showing their love of Lord of the Rings) and can also provide a great conversation starter to ease you into the interview helping you build the rapport that is crucial in any job interview.
 In the software engineering world employers are now becoming increasingly interested in the technical projects applicants take on in their spare-time; you might not have professional experience of Clojure but taking the time to develop a project or two using it as a hobby sends a powerful message to a prospective employer that you’re committed to that area of technology as well as self-development in general.

 5 - Word vs PDF